leoljom/UNSW_9517_CV_Proj/README.md

 SAM by leoljom(Tianyu Li)
 Sam_zero-shot_val by Kayins2778(JunLiang Liu)
 Watershed by 2YULt1(Ziyi Zhang)
 (Sorted by the first letter of the method/algorithm)

+Finally,we simplified SAM to obtain sam_zero-shot_val to evaluate the segmentation capability of SAM.
+It was not trained or fine-tuned on the EWS-Dataset.
+Instead,it directly used the pre-trained weights and was evaluated on the validation set.
+The final result was 1 minute and 41 seconds.

 Most of the notebooks run based on libraries like opencv-python, numpy, matplotlib, scikit-learn.
 Notebook SAM.ipynb will besides use other libraries like PyTorch, garbage collect(gc).